 A high-level language (HLL) is a programming language that enables a programmer to write programs that are more or less independent of a particular type of computer.
 Such languages are considered high-level because they are closer to human languages and mathematical notation.

-Examples include Assembly Language, Machine Code.
+Examples include Assembly Language and Machine Code.

 The diagram above illustrates how high and low-level programming language is done.
 You will bear with me that low-level programming languages are very difficult to learn.
 It is, therefore, NOT surprising to see most (if not all) developers are only conversant with high-level programming languages.